 Always speak to the visually impaired person first as they don’t need someone to speak on their behalf.
 Frankly, directing the conversation to a third-party companion seems inappropriate and disrespectful.

-Finally, address people with disabilities using your normal tone as blindness, or visual impairment does not interfere with intelligence and hearing.
+Finally, address persons with disabilities using your normal tone as blindness, or visual impairment does not interfere with intelligence and hearing.
 Using a saccharine tone voice is disrespectful and unpleasant.

-6. Avoid changing vocabulary when talking to people with visual impairment
+6. Avoid changing vocabulary when talking to persons with visual impairment

 Contrary to popular opinion, persons with visual impairment are not offended by individuals using words like ‘look,’ ‘see,’ or ‘watch.’
 These connotations are part of their daily conversation.
 As such, there’s no need to change the way you speak around people with disabilities.

-What’s more, people with visual impairment still share the same interest and appreciate taking part in a conversation.
+What’s more, persons with visual impairment still share the same interest and appreciate taking part in a conversation.
 For that reason, never shy away from talking freely about movies, sports, and other topics with persons with low vision.
-It is encouraged to engage people with disabilities in conversations, mainly where social cues are applied.
+It is encouraged to engage persons with disabilities in conversations, mainly where social cues are applied.

 Notably, when warning a blind or visually impaired person about impending danger, you should remain calm and observe clarity.
 Instead of shouting out “watch out!” or exclaiming danger, it is better to say, “the door in front is closed.”